-- C. Family day systems and family day homes approved by family day systems must keep background check records.
-The requestor identified on the form must keep the original criminal history record check result and the original or copy of the child protective services central registry finding, and the other party keeps copies.
-The family day system must keep the original sworn disclosure statement or affirmation. - D. A voluntarily registered family day home must keep all background check information for two years after a person required to provide background check terminates his duties with a facility or no longer resides in the home.
-All other facilities must keep all background check information for one year after a person required to provide background checks terminates his duties with a facility or no longer resides in the home. - E. The sworn statement or affirmation, criminal history record report, and central registry finding must be kept in locked files. - F. Applicants and agents, and their designees, are the only facility staff who may have access to these documents.
-The board president must have access to these documents. - G. If a person is denied licensure, registration, or approval, or is denied employment or volunteer service because of information on a sworn statement or affirmation, a central registry finding, or criminal history record report, the facility must provide a copy of the information obtained from the central registry or the Central Criminal Records Exchange or both to the person. - H. A facility must also release a copy of the information obtained from the central registry or the Central Criminal Records Exchange or both when the subject of the information requests it. - I. Further dissemination of the background check information is prohibited other than to the commissioner's representative or a federal or state authority or court in order to comply with an express requirement in the law for that dissemination.
+- a.
+Documentation of the place where original background check records are kept; and - b.
+Copies of the sworn disclosure statement or affirmation, criminal history record report with a statement that the facility designee has viewed and verified the original, and the child protective services central registry check form must be kept on site. - B. Licensed child-placing agencies and licensed independent foster homes must keep all background check information for one year after a person required to provide background checks terminates his duties with a facility or no longer resides in the home. - C. The sworn statement or affirmation, criminal history record report, and central registry finding must be kept in locked files. - D. Applicants and agents, and their designees, are the only facility staff who may have access to these documents.
+The board president must have access to these documents. - E. If a person is denied licensure or approval, or is denied employment or volunteer service because of information on a sworn statement or affirmation, a central registry finding, or criminal history record report, the facility must provide a copy of the information obtained from the central registry or the Central Criminal Records Exchange or both shall be provided to the person. - F. A facility must also release a copy of the information obtained from the central registry or the Central Criminal Records Exchange or both when the subject of the information requests it. - G. Further dissemination of the background check information is prohibited other than to the commissioner's representative or a federal or state authority or court in order to comply with an express requirement in the law for that dissemination.
 (See the provisions at 22VAC40-191-60 E.)

-22VAC40-191-80.
-Describing the waiver of criminal conviction.
+22VAC40-191-80 Describing the waiver of criminal conviction.

-The waiver of criminal conviction is the department's canceling the consequences of an unsatisfactory criminal history record check only for specific convictions.
+The waiver of criminal conviction is the department's waiving the consequences of a disqualifying criminal history record check only for specific convictions.